DONATE

 We’re helping to train doctors and ophthalmic surgeons to boost Kenya’s health care sector and ensure patients receive timely, quality care.

-Meet ophthalmic surgeon Elizabeth
+Meet an ophthalmic surgeon

 Research